Wondering if the time and cost of dental implant surgery are worth it?

 Additional procedures:

 Dental implants can require extra procedures in some cases.
 Some individuals, for instance, do not have enough bone to sustain the implant, which means they may need a bone graft.
-If your sinuses are situated too close to your jawbone, you may also need a sinus boost.
+You may also need a sinus boost if your sinuses are too close to your jawbone.
 These extra operations will increase the waiting period for your implants, although the price will also increase.

 Cost: